Privacy-preserving machine learning with tensor networks

 It is important to clarify that our Theorem~\ref{theo:thm2} is just a proof-of-principle illustration of the power of this approach to obtain privacy-preserving machine learning algorithms based on tensor networks.
 We have focused on preserving regularity, but for any other property that one is interested in, in order to obtain a similar reduction from white boxes to black boxes, all that one needs is to find a canonical form that preserves such property.
-In particular, it is important to note that the canonical form described in Theorem~\ref{theo:thm2} differs from that in the standard literature of MPS algorithms, based on a sequence of singular value decompositions (SVD) \cite{VidalMPS,davidMPS}.
-As stated earlier, the SVD-based canonical form of MPS presents a residual $\mathrm{U}(1)\times\dots\times\mathrm{U}(1)$ gauge freedom~\cite{geometry}, and it is not clear how to perform a global section of this residual gauge in an holomorphic manner.
+In particular, it is important to note that the canonical form described in Theorem~\ref{theo:thm2} differs from that in the standard literature of MPS algorithms, based on a sequence of singular value decompositions \cite{VidalMPS,davidMPS}.
+As stated earlier, the SVD-based canonical form of MPS presents a residual $\mathrm{U}(1)\times\dots\times\mathrm{U}(1)$ gauge freedom~\cite{geometry}, and it is not clear how to perform a global fixing of this residual gauge in an holomorphic manner.
 Figure~\ref{fig:attacks} indicates that some information, albeit not as much as in the parameters obtained straight out from training, is still present in that freedom.
 However, one can a priori expect at least some degree of privacy protection from the SVD-based canonical form.
 Indeed, relaxing a bit the mechanism, the process of computing the canonical form of an MPS via SVD, and afterwards choosing randomly a representative of the residual gauge orbit, is equivalent to first computing the canonical form described in Theorem~\ref{theo:thm2}, and then computing the SVD-based canonical form of this MPS and randomly choosing a representative of the gauge orbit.